 When the Torah reports (Numbers 20:1) that the Israelites arrived at the Wilderness of Zin “on the first new moon” it could only be referring to the first month of the last year of the journey after the scouts had returned and the Israelites were planning their entry into the Land of Canaan.
 It is at this point that Miriam dies, the Israelites complain about a lack of water, Moses and Aaron are punished for their sin (Numbers 20:7-13), Aaron dies (vv.
 20-29), the battle for the land begins (Numbers 21:1-3), snakes plague the Israelites (Numbers 21:14) and the actual conquest of Transjordan begins (Numbers 21:21-35).
-Reflecting on the flurry of activity that now transpires, Rabbi Abraham ibn Ezra notes that this last year of the forty-year journey – like the first year – were replete with events of consequence.
+Reflecting on the flurry of activity that now transpires, Rabbi Abraham ibn Ezra notes that this last year of the forty-year journey – like the first year – was replete with events of consequence.
 He states that there is no mention in the Torah of any “event or prophecy” except during the first and last years!

 The first reaction to Ibn Ezra’s observation is surprise.
 It would seem that statistically speaking there must have been something of note that occurred in the intervening thirty-eight years of travel.
 But Deuteronomy 2:14 reports that the Israelites encamped in Kadesh Barnea for thirty-eight years, presumably without incident.
 So as surprising as it might seem, the narrative seems to justify Ibn Ezra’s observation.
 It also leads to several insights.